cheboi/Time-challenge-3/readme.md

 3. How would you implement a Loging functionality that only logs in users saved in the database?
 (Explain no code)

-Establishing a connection to a your database and selecting rows using SQL queries.
+Establishing a connection to a my database and selecting rows using SQL queries.
-Implementing GET and POST requests with programming languages and it's framework.
+Implement GET and POST requests with programming languages and it's framework.
-Designing a login form with CSS.
+Design a login form with CSS and Reactjs.
-Implementing validation that will ensure the captured data is valid.
+Implement validation that will ensure the captured data is valid.
-Leveraging sessions, which will determine whether a user is logged in or not.
+Leveraging sessions with express-session, which will determine whether a user is logged in or not.